unixorn/zsh-quickstart-kit/Readme.md

 * Syntax highlighting at the command line.
 * Tab completion of Rakefile targets.
 * Enabling [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible plugins and themes (via the [zgenom](https://github.com/jandamm/zgenom.git) framework).
-* Various helper functions for interacting with macOS's clipboard, audio volume, Spotlight and Quicklook.
+* Various helper functions for interacting with macOS' clipboard, audio volume, Spotlight and Quicklook.
 For your convenience, these will only load if you are on a macOS machine so you can use the same plugin list on any *NIX system.
 * If you've installed iTerm2's shell integration, it will automatically be loaded during shell startup.

 ### Included plugins